ChanthMiao/ghc-wiki-mirror/Implementation-of-directed-coercions.md

 ### Core Lint

 If we elide proofs, we obviously can no longer check their validity, and must simply trust them.
-This means that we still need to retain an alternative code path (e.g. an alternative implementation of the rewriter) when we want to run Core Lint.

 This means that:

+  1. We still need to retain an alternative code path (e.g. an alternative implementation of the rewriter) when we want to run Core Lint,
-  1. the code path used when zapping coercions will not be checked by Core Lint,
+  2. the code path used when zapping coercions will not be checked by Core Lint,
-  2. Core Lint will potentially be very slow to check programs in which the rewriter handles large coercions.
+  3. Core Lint will potentially be very slow to check programs in which the rewriter handles large coercions.

 ### Zapping is not always advantageous